 Agate House Trail–A 2-mile roundtrip hike.
 Also originates at the Rainbow Forest Museum parking lot and can be combined.

-Puerco Pueblo Trail–A .3-mile accessible and stroller-friendly hike about half-way between the entrances.
-On this trail, find petroglyphs, or rock carvings.
+Puerco Pueblo Trail–A .3-mile accessible and stroller-friendly hike about halfway between the entrances.
+On this trail, find petroglyphs or rock carvings.

-Kids at Petrified Forest
+Kids and Dogs at Petrified Forest

 The Junior Ranger Program offers the go-to program for families to learn more about a National Park Service site.
 It’s free and takes about two hours to complete.
 My kids love the badges that the Rangers present them after completing their booklet.

-Pick up a Junior Ranger booklet at either the Painted Desert Visitor Center or the Rainbow Forest Museum and turn them in at the other end of the park.
+Pick up a Junior Ranger booklet at either the Painted Desert Visitor Center or the Rainbow Forest Museum and turn it in at the other end of the park.
 This Junior Ranger booklet doesn’t require attending a ranger program and can be completed within an hour or two while exploring the park.

 The Petrified Forest National Park also offers the Junior Paleontologist Badge.